-Independent Review Office (IRO): IRO provides an independent complaints solution service for workers who are unhappy with a decision we make.
-The IRO has also established the Independent Legal Assistance and Review Service (ILARS).
+Workers Compensation Independent Review Office (WIRO): WIRO provides an independent complaints solution service for workers who are unhappy with a decision Guild Insurance makes.
+The WIRO has also established the Independent Legal Assistance and Review Service (ILARS).
 ILARS can facilitate access to free independent legal advice to in circumstances where there is a disagreement regarding entitlements.
-IRO contact details are:
+WIRO contact details are: